LIST | Easter egg hunts in the Triad

+GREENSBORO, N.C. — DUE TO INCLEMENT WEATHER, SOME EASTER EGG HUNTS HAVE BEEN POSTPONED.

 Easter falls on Sunday, April 9.
-There are lots of Easter egg hunts and events happening around the Triad for families to participate in and enjoy leading up to the holiday.
+There are lots of Easter egg hunts and events happening around the Triad for families to enjoy leading up to the holiday.

 Check here to see which ones are happening near you.